FrontenderMagazine/css-performance-revisited-selectors-bloat-expensive-styles/eng.md

 </tr>
 </table>

 Here all browsers are at least up with their slowest selector speed (IE was 1.5X slower than its slowest selector test (10) and the Android device was 1.3X slower than the slowest selector test (test 6)) but that’s not even the full picture.
 Try and scroll!
 Repaint on these kind of styles will make your computer cry.

 The properties we stick inside the braces are what really taxes a system.
 It stands to reason that scrolling a page that requires endless expensive re-paints and layout changes is going to put a strain on the device.
 Nice HiDPI screen?
 It will be even worse as the CPU/GPU strains to get everything re-painted to screen in under 16ms.

 With the expensive styles test, on the 15" Retina MacBook Pro I tested on, the paint time shown in continuous paint mode in Chrome never dropped below 280ms (and remember, we are aiming for sub–16ms).
 To put that in perspective for you, the first selector test page, never went above 2.5ms.
 That wasn’t a typo.
 Those properties created a 112X increase in paint time.
 Holy ’effing expensive properties Batman!
 Indeed Robin.
 Indeed.

 ## What properties are expensive?

 An ‘expensive’ property/value pairing is one we can be pretty confident will make the browser struggle with when it has to repaint the screen (e.g. on scroll).

 How can we know what will be an ‘expensive’ style?
 Thankfully, we can apply common sense to this and get a pretty good idea what is going to tax the browser.
 Anything that requires a browser to manipulate/calculate before painting to the page will be more costly.
-For example, box-shadows, border-radius, transparency (as the browser has to calculate what is shown below), transforms and performance killers like CSS filters – if performance is your priority, anything like that is your worst enemy.
+For example, box-shadows, border- radius, transparency (as the browser has to calculate what is shown below), transforms and performance killers like CSS filters – if performance is your priority, anything like that is your worst enemy.

 Juriy “kangax” Zaytsev did [a fantastic blog post also covering CSS performance][30] back in 2012.
 He was using the various developer tools to measure performance.
 He did a particularly good job of showing the difference that various properties had on performance.
 If this kind of thing interests you then that post is well worth your time.

 ## Conclusion

 These are my takeaways from this little episode: - sweating over the selectors used in modern browsers is futile; most selection methods are now so fast it’s really not worth spending much time over.
 Furthermore, there is disparity across browsers of what the slowest selectors are anyway.
 Look here last to speed up your CSS. - excessive unused styles are likely to cost more, performance wise, than any selectors you chose so look to tidy up there second.
 3000 lines that are unused or surplus on a page are not even that uncommon.
 While it’s common to bunch all the styles up into a great big single `styles.css`, if different areas of your site/web application can have different (additional) stylesheets added (dependency graph style), that may be the better option.
 If your CSS has been added to by a number of different authors over time, look to tools like [UnCSS][31] to automate the removal of styles – doing that process by hand is no fun! - the battle for high performing CSS will not be won in the selectors used, it will be won with the judicious use of property and values - getting something painted to screen fast is obviously important but so is how a page feels when the user interacts with it.
 Look for expensive property and value pairs first (Chrome continuous repaint mode is your friend here), they are likely to provide the biggest gains.

 [1]: http://stevesouders.com/
 [2]: http://benfrain.com/